 Before undergoing revision knee replacement in Chennai, patients will undergo a thorough evaluation, including imaging tests and blood work.
 This helps the surgical team plan the procedure and address any underlying issues.

-While Revision Knee Replacement in Chennai is generally safe, like any surgery, it carries certain risks:
+While revision knee replacement in Chennai is generally safe, like any surgery, it carries certain risks:

 To minimize risks, surgeons in Chennai take several precautions: